MeshFEM/catamari/docs/quickstart.rst

 used for sufficiently high arithmetic intensity (and operation count), while the latter is used for sufficiently small and/or sparse factorizations.
-This default strategy can be overridden by modifying the :samp:`catamari::LDLControl::supernodal_strategy` member variable of the control structure from its default value of :samp:`catamari::kAdaptiveSupernodalStrategy` to either :samp:`catamari::kSupernodalFactorization` or :samp:`catamari::kScalarFactorization`.
+This default strategy can be overridden by modifying the :samp:`catamari::SparseLDLControl::supernodal_strategy` member variable of the control structure from its default value of :samp:`catamari::kAdaptiveSupernodalStrategy` to either :samp:`catamari::kSupernodalFactorization` or :samp:`catamari::kScalarFactorization`.